 How are the courses taught online?

-UWM uses a web-based platform, Desire 2 Learn (D2L).
-Once students are enrolled in a class, they are given instruction on how to access the course on the D2L website.
-The online courses follow a traditional semester schedule (16 weeks for the Fall and Spring semesters and condensed 6-8 seek sessions for the Summer semester).
-Students are expected to be engaged in the course for the entire semester.
-There are usually weekly assignments in each course to foster active participation.
+UWM uses an online platform called Canvas.
+Once you are enrolled in a class, you are given instruction on how to access the course through Canvas.
+The online courses may follow a traditional semester schedule (16 weeks) or a condensed 6-8 seek session.
+Most courses are taught asynchronously (you do not have to log into the course at a specific time).
+You are expected to be engaged in the course for the entire semester through various types of assessments such as discussions, completion of assignments, quizzes and exams.
+There are usually weekly assessments in each course to foster active participation.
+You should anticipate 3-6 hours/week for each course, for a total of 145 hours over the course of the semester for each course.

 What are the computer requirements to take an online course?

-It is recommended students taking online courses have daily access to more than one computer.
-Computer problems are not accepted as reasons for late assignments.
+It is recommended you have daily access to more than one computer.
+A high speed Internet connection is preferred.
+Computer problems are generally not accepted as reasons for late assignments, quizzes or exams.
+Contact your instructor as soon as possible if you have computer problems.

 Suggested Internet Browser: Google Chrome, Mozilla Firefox

-What type of assistance is offered if I have trouble with the online course?
+What type of assistance is offered if I have trouble with an online course?

 How much does the Certificate in Therapeutic Recreation cost?